MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-cloud-apps.md

 Create new authentication context definitions by selecting **New authentication context**.
 Organizations are limited to a total of 25 authentication context definitions.
 Configure the following attributes:

 - **Display name** is the name that is used to identify the authentication context in Microsoft Entra ID and across applications that consume authentication contexts.
 We recommend names that can be used across resources, like "trusted devices", to reduce the number of authentication contexts needed.
 Having a reduced set limits the number of redirects and provides a better end to end-user experience.
-- **Description** provides more information about the policies it's used by Microsoft Entra administrators and those applying authentication contexts to resources.
+- **Description** provides more information about the policies, used by Microsoft Entra administrators and those applying authentication contexts to resources.
 - **Publish to apps** checkbox when checked, advertises the authentication context to apps and makes them available to be assigned.
-If not checked the authentication context will be unavailable to downstream resources.
+If not checked the authentication context is unavailable to downstream resources.
 - **ID** is read-only and used in tokens and apps for request-specific authentication context definitions.
-It's listed here for troubleshooting and development use cases.
+Listed here for troubleshooting and development use cases.

 #### Add to Conditional Access policy